Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 Most people's historical perspective begins with the day they were born.

-Uh they don't think back any further than their earliest memories.
+They don't think back any further than their earliest memories.

 And everything that happens is placed in that context.

-And when history education here is is not being properly taught, we know it isn't, uh, when you can't place in context, for example, the aftermath in Iraq with the aftermath of World War II in Germany.
+And when history education here is not being properly taught, we know it isn't, when you can't place in context, for example, the aftermath in Iraq with the aftermath of World War II in Germany.

 That's why we've posted on my website the New York Times and Life magazine stories of how we were utter failures in post-war Germany.

-Germans hated us.
+The Germans hated us.

-US troops were stealing and looting and destroying the VN, and we did horrible Germans hated that they went out of there.
+U.S. troops were stealing and looting and destroying the ZN, and we did horrible.

-It was You could read the New York Times from back then and read the New York Times say about Iraq, and I i it's virtually the premises and all the stories are the same.
+You can read the New York Times from back then and read the New York Times today about Iraq.

 U.S. sucks.

-We're gonna lose.
+We're going to lose.

-Uh we're mistreating these people.
+We're mistreating these people.

 They don't trust us.